xingboyang20/ace-configuration-api-samples/basics/docs/CONFIGURATOR.md

 - For variables that allow multiple assignments, we render a `<MultivaluedInput>` component.
 - For number variables with more than 25 distinct values, we render a `<TextInput>` allowing the user to type a value.
-- For string variable with an unspecified number distinct values, we also render a `<TextInput>` because this means that the string value accepts any number of values.
+- For string variables with an unspecified number of distinct values, we also render a `<TextInput>` because this means that the string value accepts any number of values.
 - For everything else, we render a `<Dropdown>`.

-These are just the choices of this basic configurator, another configurator may choose to different input controls (like radio buttons, images, etc.) based on other criteria (such as screen size, device type etc.).
+These are just the choices of this basic configurator; you could choose a different layout scheme, e.g., show radio buttons, images, etc. based on other criteria such as screen size, device type etc.

-We now have a basic understanding of how to call the `/configure` API and render a UI based on the structure in the response.
+We now have a basic understanding of how to call the `/configure` endpoint and render a UI based on the structure in the response.
 Next, we will look at the input controls and how to make assignments.

 ## Making assignments